rad03i2/python-toolbox/docs/text-statistics.md

 ## Count characters

 Character counts use `len(text)` and include spaces and newline characters in the decoded text.
 This is not a byte count or a count of visual glyphs.

+## Handle input errors

+A missing or unreadable file, or invalid UTF-8 input, produces a `Cannot read file:` message and exit status 1.
+Check the path, permissions, and encoding before retrying.